February 11th, 2021

-On Tuesday, December 8th, the Province of Alberta mandated stronger public health measures in Alberta, in place until at least January 21, 2021.
+On Tuesday, December 8th, the Province of Alberta mandated stronger public health measures in Alberta, in place until further notice.

 See details here: alberta.ca/enhanced-public-health-measures.aspx